 Around this time I started going to church.
 I went with my girlfriend Jewel from across the street.
 At the time my parents didn’t go to church, although they did encourage us to pray.
 Parents often sent their kids to church and stayed home themselves.
 Maybe that was the only time they could get any peace and quiet.
 Momma helped me get dressed, and I went with Jewel to the Macedonia African Methodist Episcopal Church.
 It was smaller than Mother Emanuel, with a relaxed vibe.
 I felt right at home there.

 That church soon became a place where I felt peaceful and safe.
 I remember opening the doors and stepping inside, just feeling the warmth.
-I fell in love with the church, with its warmth, and its rollicking choir.
+I fell in love with the church, with its rollicking choir.
 Sometimes I would show up early for a choir performance and listen to the adults rehearsing in the back.
 I loved the sound of those voices, singing with such vigor.
 I realized that if I played it smart, I might get to join the choir, or read from Scripture.
 I didn’t know much about God.
 All I knew was that church was the place where people said God was.
 And I knew this God person was special.
 I wanted to please him.

 Sometimes I wondered about my birth father.
 Who was he, really?
 There was this vague story I had heard from relatives: When Momma was 14, she had fallen for a young Puerto Rican man who wanted to marry her and move to New York.
 Her mother thought she was too young, and the couple split up.
 I believed this person to be my biological father.
 I tried a couple times to bring it up with my mom, but it was clear she did not want to go there.
 I just figured she had been so young when she got pregnant, she found it too sticky to discuss.
 But still I wondered.